Arvinth-Krishna/Reco-PC-Server/README.md

 ### ★ Music  [⇪](https://github.com/Arvinth-Krishna/Reco-PC-Server#features-list--)

 * !music "*query*" or !m "*query*"
-    > *query* can be a song name or video link or playlist link
+    > "*query*" can be a song name or video link or playlist link
     >
     > Plays video music from YouTube in VLC Player.
     >